saikrishnavadali05/SSSSO-RR-District-Basic-Python-Training-June-2022/README.md

 dict_items([('c', 1), ('b', 2), ('a', 3)])
 ```

-Example of OrderDictionary2 :
+> Example : OrderDictionary2.py

-<span style="color: blue;"> Key value Change: If the value of a certain key is changed, the position of the key remains unchanged in OrderedDict.
+Key value Change: If the value of a certain key is changed, the position of the key remains unchanged in OrderedDict.

 ```python
 from collections import OrderedDict